List of foreign electoral interventions: 1991 election (by United States)

 During the 1991 election campaign, politicians of the center-right Democratic Party of Albania claimed that the US government would provide financial assistance to the country.
 The US government confirmed these claims in a meeting with Democratic Party members.

 1992 election (by United States and Italy)

 The United States Agency for International Development, National Democrat Institute and the International Republican Institute provided anti-socialist political groups with aid, training, media support and funding.
 The US embassy also publicly supported the Democratic Party of Albania.
 The Los Angeles Times also reported that the US government provided advisors and vehicles to the campaign of the Democratic Party of Albania, and threatened to withhold foreign aid to Albania if the Socialist Party of Albania was victorious in the elections.

 Italy supported the Socialist Party of Albania, with Italian former prime minister Bettino Craxi accepting honorary membership in the party to give them legitimacy.
 Italy also gave more aid to Albania than any other country.

+Argentina

+2007 election (by Venezuela)

+In August 2007, Venezuelan-American businessman Guido Alejandro Antonini Wilson arrived in Argentina on a private flight carrying US$790,550 in undeclared cash.
+The money was discovered by customs authorities, sparking the Suitcase Scandal (Valijagate).
+The incident led to speculation that the funds were intended to finance the presidential campaign of Cristina Fernández de Kirchner.
+However, no conclusive evidence was presented to confirm this claim, and the case was closed in 2015 due to the statute of limitations.

+In 2021, former Venezuelan intelligence chief Hugo Carvajal alleged that Hugo Chávez’s government had sent funds to Argentina, mentioning Néstor Kirchner specifically.
+These claims reignited debates over possible illicit financing, but no direct evidence has emerged linking Cristina Fernández de Kirchner to receiving money from Chávez.

+2025 election (by Russia)

+The Milei government accused a “non-institutional intelligence operation” of illegally recording and leaking private audio conversations (including those of Karina Milei) to destabilize the electoral process.
+The government alleged foreign influence, citing “patterns similar to operations attributed to Russian and chavista interests.”
+Russia formally denied the accusations.